ManueleBazzichetto/ResistRecoverDrought/README.md

 Brief description of scripts to replicate the results presented in the manuscript:

-Please, run the scripts following this order: Functions -> Data_prep -> SPEI_data -> Analysis -> Analysis2 -> Diagnostics -> ModelTables
+Please, run the scripts following this order: Functions -> Data_prep -> SPEI_data -> Time_series_log_ratios -> Recovery_resistance -> ModelTables

-- Functions: this script reports several functions, including those for: (i) computing the annual log ratio; (ii) performing a principal component analysis on the CWMs of the plant traits; and (iii) fit linear regression for year-specific analysis (see script 'Analysis');
+- Functions: this script includes the R functions needed for (i) computing the annual log ratio (in Data_prep); and (ii) performing a principal component analysis on the CWMs of the plant traits (also happening in Data_prep);
-- Data_prep: this script provides the code for generating the data needed to run the analysis in scripts 'Analysis' and 'Analysis2';
+- Data_prep: essentially, this script is for generating and processing all data needed to run the analysis in scripts 'Time_series_log_ratios' and 'Recovery_resistance';
-- Analysis: this script reports year-specific analysis of the log response ratios, which we modelled as a function of biodiversity and land-use intensity;
+- Time_series_log_ratios: this script reports the time-series analysis of the log response ratios, which are modelled as a function of biodiversity and land-use intensity;
-- Analysis2: this script reports the analysis of the effect of the interaction between drought intensity and biodiversity on biomass resistance and recovery;
+- Recovery_resistance: this script reports the analysis on the effect of the interaction between drought intensity and biodiversity on biomass resistance and recovery;
-- Diagnostics: diagnostics of the models fitted in 'Analysis';
-- ModelTables: this script allows reproducing the tables of model summaries.
+- ModelTables: this script allows reproducing the tables of model summaries (presented in the supplementary material of the manuscript).

 **All data made available in this repo are released under CC-BY license 4.0**